Avast SecureLine VPN is a basic VPN service that works with other Avast security products, like its antivirus and internet security tools.

 Some VPN providers offer only protection for PC or Mac, but Avast makes SecureLine VPN can work seamlessly across your devices.
 You can download it for your PC or Mac computer or any Android or iOS device for up to 5 devices.

 Avast SecureLine VPN customers who use the mobile apps love how easy they are to use.
 Their simple interface lets you connect to your chosen server with the click of a button, and you can even have the app try to find the most optimal server location based on your current location.

 The SecureLine mobile apps also won’t bog down your mobile device’s performance, which is great if you’re traveling and already experience slower internet speeds.

 Geographically Diverse Servers

 Avast SecureLine VPN isn’t necessarily known for having a huge number of servers, but it’s great that they have geographically diverse servers over six continents.
-There are 29 server locations altogether, spread over 21 countries.
-Seven servers alone are in large cities across the United States, like Seattle and Miami, making it an optimal provider for US users.
+There are 54 server locations altogether, spread over 34 countries.
+Even thought that’s not an especially large number, they are strategically located with seven servers alone in large cities across the United States, like Seattle and Miami, making it an optimal provider for US users.